 Along with a New Year, comes new resolutions for many people.
 It is around this time that many set health goals heading into the new year.
 However, a lot of people set massive goals which at first may seem to be difficult to achieve and prove to be discouraging.
 Rigid day-to-day schedules and priorities also make it difficult for a lot of people to maintain these goals.
 In this article, we are going to share a few small achievable goals that will help you break that cycle.

-Doctors and health specialists always seem to stress the importance of breakfast, yet 31 million Americans skip it.
+Doctors and health specialists at DOCS Urgent Care in Fairfield, Norwalk, or Bridgeport understand stress and the importance of breakfast, yet 31 million Americans skip it.
 Breakfast provides you with a healthy diet of fiber, calcium, protein, and whole-grains.
 Breakfast enables you to have more energy, reduces the risk of type two diabetes, prevents heart disease, and keep colds and flus away.

 Studies have repeatedly shown the dangers associated with consuming sugar.
 Sugar causes many health issues including heart disease, tooth decay, and an increase in weight.
 However, the scariest part is that it increases the likelihood of developing diabetes.
 It is difficult to refrain from sugar usage due to sugar being added in many food products out there.
 Sugar also comes in many alias including high fructose corn syrup, dried cane syrup, molasses, sucrose.
 Being aware of these products and avoiding them will positively impact your health.